ThePalaceProject/web-patron/README.md

    After running the commands, check the `translations.json` files that the new translation keys have been added correctly.

 5. **Add translations**
-   Collaborate with the translators and add the translations for the keys in the non-English files, and English (`en`) to the `translations.json` files.
+   Fill in the values for the keys in the non-English files.
+The `/translate` Claude skill at `.claude/skills/translate/` does this: run it bare to fill every locale, with a locale to narrow it (`/translate de`), or with a file or directory to re-check just the keys that file uses (`/translate src/components/BookStatus.tsx`).
+It works from `translations:status` and follows the project termbase in `references/glossary.md`.
    **Note**: Transifex and `@transifex/cli` will likely be leveraged for automated translation.

 6. **Save changes**